Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 flow.
     * (using `tabindex='0'` to permit an element to receive focus is OK).
 * Do not rely solely on the `onclick()` javascript event handler.
-    * `onclick()` is OK when an equivalent `onkeypress()` handler exists.
+    * `onclick()` is OK when an equivalent `onkeypress()` handler or similar logic exists.
-* Do not reprogram `TAB` without defining a different key that can be used to navigate to the next control.
+* Do not reprogram `[TAB]` without defining a different key that can be used to navigate to the next control.
-    * Within `site/public/js/server.js` is a function, `enableTabsInTextArea()`, that reprograms `TAB` to indent text within a `textarea` control while adopting `ESC` to navigate forward.  `SHIFT+TAB` is not changed, and therefore still provides backwards page navigation.
+    * Within `site/public/js/server.js` is a function, `enableTabsInTextArea()`, that reprograms `[TAB]` to indent text within a `<textarea>` control while adopting `[ESC]` to navigate forward.  `[SHIFT]+[TAB]` is not changed, and therefore still provides backwards navigation.

-### Layout Tables Versus Data Tables
+### Data Tables Versus Layout Tables
-Tables are supposed to be used to display tabulated data, but they are also useful to easily layout other elements, such as a user interface.
+Tables are supposed to be used to display tabulated data, but have also been used as a guide to layout other elements, such as a user interface.
 Tables whose primary purpose is to display tabulated data are called "data tables".
 Those tables used to primarily layout other elements are "layout tables".

-When tables have a mixture of data and other elements, the developer should use their best judgment as to which has a higher precedence within the table.
+Layout tables should be discouraged as some assistive technologies do not represent the layout particularly well.
+Please use CSS to layout your user interface.

 #### DO
-* Do provide a proper table caption and header with data tables.
-    * *All*  columns must have a header.
+* Data tables must have a header for every column.
-    * A `<caption>` tag is always expected, so use `<caption />` when you do not want to display a caption.

 #### DO NOT
-* Do not provide a header, footer, or caption in layout tables.
-* For both data and layout tables, there should be no internal nesting of any kind.
-    * For example, do not nest tables within tables.
+* Do not nest tables within tables.

+#### UPDATE
+* It is no longer recommended to use `<caption />` when a table should not have a caption.
+According to W3C's validator, this is an HTML 5 error.
+Please omit the `<caption>` tag when a caption is not needed.

 ### All Visual Elements Need To Adhere To A Minimum Contrast Ratio
 A minimum amount of contrast should exist between the text and background, known